 Common Diseases Impacting the Gallbladder

-- According to a 2020 study, the incidence of gallstone-related disease in the Western world is on the rise.
+- According to a 2020 study, the incidence of gallstone-related disease in the Western world is rising8.
 Gallstones are solid particles, collections of cholesterol, bilirubin, or a combination of the two that can form inside the gallbladder or within the bile ducts of the liver.
-They may migrate from the gallbladder to ducts of the billary tract, including the hepatic duct, the common bile duct, pancreatic duct, and cystic duct.
-Gallstones can obstruct a healthy flow of bile and cause various symptoms from biliary colic to gallbladder jaundice and acute pancreatitis.
-An MRI of the gallbladder, along with blood tests, helps to diagnose gallstones and related pathological processes.
+They may migrate from the gallbladder to ducts of the biliary tract, including the hepatic duct, the common bile duct, the pancreatic duct, and the cystic duct.
+Gallstones can obstruct a healthy flow of bile and cause various symptoms, from biliary colic to gallbladder jaundice and acute pancreatitis.
+An MRI of the gallbladder, along with blood tests, helps to diagnose gallstones and related pathological processes8,11.

-- Biliary debris, or sludge, is a mixture of particulate solids from an overconcentration of bile in the gallbladder.
-While biliary sludge is often asymptomatic, it should not be ignored in patients with symptoms of billary colic, cholecystitis, cholangitis, or pancreatitis.
-MRCP imaging has been used to detect sludge; however, cost, contraindications, and patient cooperation may limit the use of MRCP in billary sludge detection.
+- Biliary debris, or sludge, is a mixture of particulate solids from an overconcentration of bile in the gallbladder13.
+While biliary sludge is often asymptomatic, it should not be ignored in patients with symptoms of biliary colic, cholecystitis, cholangitis, or pancreatitis.
+Magnetic resonance cholangiopancreatography (MRCP) imaging has been used to detect sludge; however, cost, contraindications, and patient cooperation may limit the use of MRCP in biliary sludge detection14.

 Benefits of an MRI of the Gallbladder

-A timely and accurate assessment is important in gallbladder treatment planning, especially for potential tumors or large gallstones.
+A timely and accurate assessment is important in gallbladder treatment planning, especially for potential tumors or large gallstones16,17.

-An MRI scan may help differentiate between benign and malignant gallbladder disorders, potentially aiding in surgery direction and precluding patients who may not benefit from surgery.
-A 2021 study reported that early MRI scans might be useful in determining the origin of lesions in the gallbladder, which is an important piece of information clinicians may take into account when determining the course of treatment.
-Besides diagnosis, MRI can help determine the size of tumor or lesion in the organ and detect possible spread beyond the gallbladder.
+An MRI scan may help differentiate between benign and malignant gallbladder disorders, potentially aiding in surgery direction and precluding patients who may not benefit from surgery5.
+A 2021 study reported that early MRI scans might be useful in determining the origin of lesions in the gallbladder, which is an important piece of information clinicians may take into account when determining the course of treatment5.
+Besides diagnosis, MRI can help determine the size of the tumor or lesion in the organ and detect possible spread beyond the gallbladder18.

 Risks Associated With an MRI of the Gallbladder